Association with me

 Final Visualization

 The owner of this totem is my boyfriend, with whom I’ve been in a relationship for 11 years.
 We meet about once a week for dates, but overall, our personalities aren't very similar.
-While he is incredibly rational and objective about external matters, he tends to be endlessly compassionate and lenient when it comes to his affairs.
+While he is incredibly rational and objective about external matters, he tends to be endlessly compassionate and lenient in his own affairs.
 Given these contrasting traits, I expected his totem to look quite different from mine.
 However, I was pleasantly surprised to find that we still share some similarities.

-The owner of this totem is a coworker who works in the QA team.
+The owner of this totem is a coworker on the QA team.
 Although there is an age difference between us, she has a lot in common with people my age and possesses qualities that aren't typical of the younger generation.
-One key difference is that she enjoys drinking and does so often, and she's surprisingly passionate about tennis—a trait I admire.
+One key difference is that she enjoys drinking often, and she's surprisingly passionate about tennis, which is a trait I admire.
 Initially, I expected her to be quite different from me, but I was pleasantly surprised to find that we share more similarities than I anticipated.

 The owner of this totem is one of my high school friends.
 We spent a lot of time together from our teenage years into our early twenties.
-Since we grew up together, I assumed our personalities would be quite similar.
-However, as we started leading our own lives in our mid-twenties, I began to notice that our tastes and preferences had changed quite a bit.
-Despite these changes, I still feel that we share enough similarities to believe that we are well-aligned.
+Since we grew up together, I assumed our personalities would be pretty similar.
+However, as we began leading our own lives in our mid-twenties, I noticed that our tastes and preferences had changed quite a bit.
+Despite these changes, we share enough similarities to believe that we are well-aligned.

 The owner of this totem is also one of my high school friends.
 Although we grew up together, we had different interests and academic paths, and we didn’t spend as much time together after school as I did with others.
-However, whenever we talked, I found that we had a lot of mutual understanding and surprisingly similar tastes, so I expected us to be quite alike.
-To my surprise, when I reviewed the responses to the questions, I realized that this friend has a very distinct personality—either completely different from mine or the same.
+However, whenever we talked, I found we had a lot in common and surprisingly similar tastes, so I expected we would be quite alike.
+To my surprise, when I reviewed the responses to the questions, I realized that this friend has a very distinct personality, either completely different from mine or the same.

 The owner of this totem is a colleague from my company who works in the same team as a publisher.
 Although we've only worked together for a year, I’ve found that our personalities and tastes are surprisingly similar.
 Given that we have similar roles and collaborate closely almost every day, I wonder if we've naturally grown accustomed to each other.
 Among the people I interviewed, even though we haven't known each other for long, I consider this person to be the closest to me right now.